norgor/ModbusRTU/README.md

   * 3 - Illegal Data Value

 # Documentation
-Whole libary is enclosed in a namespace called "ModbusRTU".
+Whole libary is enclosed in a namespace called ModbusRTU.

+## ModbusRTUSlave Class
+The class is a template class with one parameter called registerCount.
+The parameter specifies the size of the register array or maximum register count.

-### ModbusRTUSlave Class Members
+### Members
 ```c++
    void begin(unsigned long baud, HardwareSerial *pHardwareSerial = &Serial, unsigned char slaveId = 1)
 ```